Skip to main content

 Attach network interface

-You can attach a secondary network interface to an instance.
+You can attach a network interface to the instance.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Instance menu, click the [More] icon > Attach network interface.
+2. In the Instance menu, select [⋮] button > Attach network interface.

-3. In the popup, review and select the interface to attach.
+3. In the pop-up window, check the information, then select the network interface to attach.

 Detach network interface

-You can detach a secondary network interface from an instance.
+You can detach a connected secondary network interface from the instance.

 info